bulletproofpancake/ParkingRSSI-mdbook/src/chapters/views/scanRouterFragment.md

-# Scan Router Fragment
+# Router Fragment

-The scan router fragment is the screen where routers are scanned, configured, and saved to the database.
+The router fragment is the screen where routers are scanned, configured, and saved to the database.

 ## Layout